Patent Strategies for Acquisitions in India

 How to use patent pools and alliances:

-These include industry-specific patent pools, particularly in industries such as telecommunication, pharmaceutical, and consumer electronics that pool and share some of the key technologies with limited risk to litigation.
-In this case, a firm may license its technology with the other pool members.
+These include industry-specific patent pools, particularly in industries such as telecommunications, pharmaceuticals, and consumer electronics, that pool and share some of the key technologies with limited risk to litigation.
+In this case, a firm may license its technology to the other pool members.

 There must be strategic alliances with other firms or research establishments in order to co-develop, share, or commercialize patents.
 The alliance is ideal when the patented technologies are in a related field or even in developmental stages.